jmagman/flutter-wiki/Tree-hygiene.md

 Stage your change and the documentation for your change.
 Typically this will be two or more PRs, plus PRs to fix the tests that were broken (see step 1), as well as writing a migration guide as a PR to the Website repository.

+If possible, include flutter fixes to aid users in migration.
+Whether or not the change is supported by flutter fix should be included in the migration guide.
+To learn about authoring fixes, see [Data driven Fixes](https://github.com/flutter/flutter/wiki/Data-driven-Fixes).

 Use our [breaking change migration guide template](https://github.com/flutter/website/blob/master/src/docs/release/breaking-changes/template.md) (every part in square brackets should be changed) to create the migration guide that describes the change.
 Do not land the migration guide at this time.
 You will need to update it before you land it in the last step.

 ### 4. Land your change.